 What does this mean?

 A rising unsubscribe rate could lead to account suspension.
 If that happens, you'll receive an email from the Compliance Team.
-They'll ask about your list collection process and ask for other details about your list.
+They'll ask about your contact collection process and ask for other details about your audience.
 Keep in mind that unless you receive a suspension notice, the account is not suspended; we just wanted to notify you so you'd have a chance to investigate.

 What should I do now?